 Two static obstacles

 In the first example, there are two static obstacles in the workspace of the agent.
-In the first case, using the introduced cost function based Velocity Obstacles method, the velocity vector will be selected that is exactly in the middle of the two obstacles because the two obstacles have the same uncertainties.
-This situation is presented in Figure 5, where the VOs are presented with the grey areas, blue circle means the selected velocity vector, the goal is depicted by black x, the red x-s represent every velocity vector of the agent that is investigated during the motion planning algorithm, and the robot is the red circle.
+Initially, using the introduced cost-function-based VO method, the velocity vector that is exactly in the middle of the two obstacles is selected because the two obstacles have the same uncertainties.
+This situation is presented in Figure 5, in which the VOs are presented as grey areas, the blue circle is the selected velocity vector, the target is depicted by a black x, each of the agent’s velocity vectors identified through the motion-planning algorithm is represented by a red x and the robot is the red circle.

 The changes and the magnitude of the velocities of the obstacles do not influence the calculation of the uncertainties because there are two static obstacles in the workspace.
-So, in that case, only the distances between the obstacles and the agent have an impact on the calculation.
-The velocity vector between the two obstacles will be selected, the distances between the agent and the two obstacles will be the same during the motion resulting in the same uncertainties for both obstacles as it is presented in Figure 6 (in every time-step, the uncertainties for the obstacles can be seen next to each other).
+So, in this case, only the distances between the obstacles and the agent have an impact on the calculation.
+The velocity vector between the two obstacles is selected, and the distances between the agent and the two obstacles are the same during the motion, resulting in the same uncertainties for both obstacles, as presented in Figure 6 (at each time step, the uncertainties for the obstacles can be seen next to each other).